NILAB-UvA/bidsify/README.rst

 and the config-file is assumed to be named "config.json" and to be located in the current working directory.

-Importantly, BidsConverter assumes that the directory with raw data is organized as follows (for the simple case of one BOLD run and one T1):
+Importantly, ``bidsify`` assumes that the directory with raw data is organized as follows (for the simple case of one BOLD run and one T1):

 - sub-01